ClearSlide/Fantastic-Transcoder/readme.md

 - Update SQS Status Queue with status of "Downloading"
 - Grabs video from S3
 - Update SQS Status Queue with status of "Ready to process"
-- POSSIBLY Break out audio?? see TODO
+- Breaks out Audio
 - Segment Video
-- Upload each segment to s3.VideoConversionsNG/Segmented/ConversionID/
+- Upload audio file and each video segment to s3.VideoConversionsNG/Segmented/ConversionID/
 - Log number of segments to DynamoDB.VideoConversions
 - Write relevant data to DynamoDB.FT_SegmentState (ConversionID, SegmentID, created, ConversionFormat.each)
 - Update SQS Status Queue with status of "Processing"

-## Lambda 2: Transcode
+## Lambda 2: Convert
 Triggered by DynamoDB.FT_SegmentState
 - If multiple formats are required, one row should be written per segment per ConversionFormat
 - Downloads Video